BrianaNzivu/EngineeringEducation/UI_Layouts/index.md

 ### Linear Layout Attributes.
 The following attributes are specific to Linear Layout:
-1.`android:id` - This is a unique ID signed to a specific layout.
+- `android:id` - This is a unique ID signed to a specific layout.
-2.`android:baselineAligned` – This is a boolean value ( "true" or "false" ) that prevents the layout from aligning its children's baselines.
+- `android:baselineAligned` – This is a boolean value ( "true" or "false" ) that prevents the layout from aligning its children's baselines.
-3.`android:gravity` – This specifies an object's position on both the vertical and horizontal axes.
+- `android:gravity` – This specifies an object's position on both the vertical and horizontal axes.
-4.`andoid:orientation` – This specifies the vertical or horizontal arrangement of objects.
+- `andoid:orientation` – This specifies the vertical or horizontal arrangement of objects.
-5.`android:weightSum`- Sum up of child weight.
+- `android:weightSum`- Sum up of child weight.
-6.`android:baselineAlignedChildIndex`- It specifies which of its children to baseline align.
+- `android:baselineAlignedChildIndex`- It specifies which of its children to baseline align.
-7.`android:divider` - This refers to a drawable used as a vertical divider between buttons.
+- `android:divider` - This refers to a drawable used as a vertical divider between buttons.

 ### Pros and Cons of Linear Layout.
 ### Pros